-On March 11, 2020, the World Health Organization declared the Coronavirus outbreak a pandemic.
-In response to the outbreak, many countries, ports and organizations, including those where the Company conducts a large part of its operations, have implemented measures to combat the outbreak, such as quarantines and travel restrictions.
-Such measures have and will likely continue to cause severe economic growth and trade disruptions.
-Preliminary estimates of industry analysts have containerized trade declining in excess of 10% in 2020 with a similar rebound in 2021.
-At the same time, the increased uncertainty may cause restrain in placing orders for the construction of new vessels or may cause increase scrapping of existing vessels resulting in lower growth or even decline in the available number of container vessels; this, in turn, might create tight market conditions when containerized trade increases again.
-The extent to which the Coronavirus will impact economic growth, consumption patterns, containerized trade and the supply of vessels and, consequently, the Company's results of operations and financial condition is highly uncertain and cannot be predicted at this time.
+On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
+In the name of public health, governments around the world have closed non-essential businesses, restricted travel, and put in place other measures which resulted in a dramatic decrease of economic activity, including a reduction of goods imported and exported worldwide.
+While some economies have begun re-opening in limited capacities, the second and the third "wave" of COVID-19 infections have forced and might continue to cause governments to impose restrictions on economic activity.
+At the same time, the increased uncertainty may cause restrain in placing orders for the construction of new vessels or may cause increased scrapping of existing vessels resulting in lower growth or even decline in the available number of container vessels; this, in turn, might create tight market conditions when containerized trade increases again.
+It is impossible to predict the course COVID-19 will take, how governments would respond, whether an effective vaccine can be distributed successfully at scale, and how the behavior of our clients will change, if at all, due to the COVID-19 pandemic's economic shock.
+Some experts fear that the economic consequences of COVID-19 could cause a recession that outlives the pandemic.
+The extent to which COVID-19 will impact economic growth, consumption patterns, containerized trade and the supply of vessels and, consequently, the Company's results of operations and financial condition is highly uncertain and cannot be predicted at this time.